 - A project abstract of up to 500 words which explains the project and its significance to non-academics, and which would be published on the Honesty Project website and possibly in JTF materials, and included in publicity materials if the proposal is funded.

 - A detailed budget with accompanying narrative explaining line items, totaling between $40,000 and $100,000 in total costs including overhead.
 Overhead is limited to 15%, and funds cannot be used for major equipment purchases.

 - Approval of the Department Chair and University Signing Officials.

-Full proposals should be submitted to the application portal at [URL to be added soon].
+Full proposals should be submitted by email to firstname.lastname@example.org.
 The only acceptable file formats are .doc, docx, and PDF.
-Questions about the application process can be sent to firstname.lastname@example.org.
+Questions about the application process can be sent to email@example.com.
 Full proposals will be accepted only from applicants who have been invited to submit by the fellowship director, on the basis of the LOI phase.
 Full proposals must be received no later than February 15, 2021.

 Selection criteria would include: feasibility of the project in the specified timeframe, prior research accomplishments of the PI and other team members, relevance of the project to the key topics and themes, originality and interest of the intended project, quality of the budget justification, coherence of the intended research plan, and likelihood of continuing work on honesty in the future.
 All applications must be submitted in English and all payments will be made in US dollars.